 Communication and managing relationships

-It is important that the school staff, parents or carers, and diabetes treating team, are able to effectively communicate and come to an agreement about what needs to happen at school in terms of supporting a student with type 1 diabetes.
-This includes the process of implementing the student’s diabetes management plan, making reasonable adjustments, and keeping parties updated when there are changes.
-In some cases, it may not always be possible to reach agreement on all of these aspects.
+It is important that the school staff, parents or carers and clinical treating team are able to effectively communicate and come to an agreement about what needs to happen at school in terms of supporting a student with type 1 diabetes.
+This includes the process of implementing the student’s diabetes management plan, making reasonable adjustments and keeping parties updated when there are changes.
+In some cases, it may not always be possible to reach an agreement on all of these aspects.

-If there is a disagreement that cannot be resolved between the child’s diabetes treating team, parents or carers, and the school’s leadership, it may need to be escalated to more formal mediation processes.
+If there is a disagreement that cannot be resolved between the child’s clinical treating team, parents or carers and the school’s leadership it may need to be escalated to more formal mediation processes.